1. Definitions and Interpretation

 6.4 The Customer undertakes not to use the UCAS Software to develop or market any software which is substantially similar in function and expression to any UCAS Software.

-7.1 UCAS shall invoice the Customer in respect of the any Fees payable by the Customer together with all VAT due in accordance with the payment section set out in the Adviser Guide.
+7.1 UCAS shall invoice the Customer in respect of the any Fees payable by the Customer together with any applicable VAT due in accordance with the payment section set out in the Adviser Guide.
 The Customer shall pay each invoice submitted to it by UCAS within 30 days of the date of invoice.

 7.2 UCAS may in its absolute discretion accept payment of Fees by credit card.

-7.3 If the Customer disputes any part of an UCAS invoice, the Customer shall notify UCAS in writing of the dispute within 14 days of the date of such invoice.
+7.3 If the Customer disputes any part of a UCAS invoice, the Customer shall notify UCAS in writing of the dispute within 14 days of the date of such invoice.
 The Customer shall pay the undisputed portion of the invoice in accordance with the terms of the Agreement and in good faith cooperate with UCAS to resolve the dispute.